LIVE

 Best .350 Legend Rifles for 2026

 The best .350 Legend rifles for 2026 deliver a straight-wall hunting cartridge that lets Midwest deer hunters use modern bolt actions, AR-15 platforms, and break-action single-shots in states where bottle-necked centerfire rifles are restricted.
-The Winchester XPR leads accuracy and price (Winchester developed the cartridge), the Ruger American Ranch runs AR-15 magazines for hunters who already own AR mags, and the CVA Scout V2 delivers the cheapest .350 Legend in production at under $400.
+The Winchester XPR leads accuracy and price since Winchester developed the cartridge, the Ruger American Ranch runs AR-15 magazines for hunters who already own AR mags, and the CVA Scout V2 delivers the cheapest .350 Legend in production at under $400.

-What changed for .350 Legend rifles in the last 5 years is the platform diversity.
+What changed for .350 Legend rifles in the last five years is the platform diversity.
 Winchester launched the XPR in .350 Legend immediately at cartridge release.
-Ruger followed with the American Ranch chambering in 2020 with AR-15 magazine compatibility (a meaningful design choice that lets hunters reuse mags they already own).
-Bergara added the B-14 Ridge in .350 Legend in 2021 with their sub-MOA guarantee.
-CMMG built the Resolute Mk4 AR-15 platform around the cartridge for hunters who want semi-auto follow-up shots.
-And CVA, Mossberg, Savage, and Henry all chambered budget options that brought the cartridge into the sub-$400 segment.
+Ruger followed with the American Ranch in 2020, complete with AR-15 magazine compatibility, a meaningful design choice that lets hunters reuse mags they already own.

-Winchester XPR 350 Legend straight-wall cartridge bolt action rifle
+Best 350 legend rifles 2026, Winchester XPR straight-wall hunting bolt action

 1. Winchester XPR: Best Overall .350 Legend Rifle